pidennis/eso-widgets/readme.txt

 Just paste the URL to a <a href="http://www.elderscrollsbote.de/planer/">build planned with this tool</a> into your editor and suprise your visitors with nice skill bars and tooltips directly on your site!

 == Changelog ==

+= 1.1 =

+Release Date: Mai 5th, 2017

+* Providing a filter to force all links from skill bars to open in new tabs.
+* The widget now shows the distribution of armor (e.g. 5/1/1) and attribute points (eg. 60/4/0) if available.

 = 1.0 =